Get Help Now: (855) 209-4848

 If you think parenting might be an option for you, but you have concerns about money, baby supplies, insurance or your parenting skills, there may be local help available.

 No, it is always your choice to change your mind.
 Even if you have started the chemical abortion process, reversal may still be a choice for you.

 Spotting or bleeding is common during the reversal treatment.
 It is important and safe to continue the progesterone even if you experience spotting or bleeding unless directed otherwise.

 If you experience heavy bleeding, faintness, severe abdominal pain, or fever, seek emergency medical attention immediately.
-This could be an effect of the mifepristone and would require immediate care.
+This could be an effect of the first abortion pill and would require immediate care.

 It is important to have an ultrasound to confirm that your baby is in the uterus as soon as possible.